Twqy/HereNow/README.md

 # Here Now

-A web application that helps university students find available study spaces and gym facilities in real-time.
+A web application that helps university students find available study spaces and gym facilities in real time.

 ## Overview
-Here Now provides students with instant visibility into campus space availability, making it easier to find open study spots and gym facilities when they need them.
+Here Now provides students with instant visibility into campus space availability, making it easier to find open study spots and gym facilities when needed.

 ## Features
 - Real-time space availability updates